-AMD has taken a leadership role in developing new instructions that enable exciting new levels of performance and realism.
-3DNow! technology was defined and implemented in collaboration with Microsoft[®], application developers, and graphics vendors, and has received an enthusiastic reception.
-It is compatible with today's existing x86 software, is supported by industry-standard APIs, and requires no operating system support, thereby enabling a broad class of applications to benefit from 3DNow! technology.
+3DNow! technology was defined and implemented in collaboration with Microsoft, application developers, and graphics vendors, and has received an enthusiastic reception.
+It is compatible with today's existing x86 software and requires no operating system support, thereby enabling a broad class of applications to benefit from 3DNow! technology.